soumyadbanik/MLS2021/README.md

 # MLS2021
 This repo is for University course assignment submission.
-Select the branch to see.
+Checkout other branches from above dropdown to see.